 By this point, you’re probably wondering what sets

 nohup apart from a daemonized process.
-After all, they both do seem to serve the relatively same purpose but really don’t.
+After all, they both do seem to serve relatively the same purpose but don’t really.

 Daemons run continuously in the background.
 They’re best reserved for processes that you don’t want to ever exit, like servers.
 They require more work to program, too, so they’re not best for simple one-off scripts.